Blackpool Pleasure Beach: Later years (2004–present)

 Amanda Thompson, Geoffrey's eldest daughter and director of the park for over 15 years, took over the Pleasure Beach business in 2004 following her father's death.
 Her brother, Nicholas Thompson, became the deputy managing director, and her sister, Fiona Giljé, became the senior company director.
 During Amanda's years of ownership, the park has seen vast redevelopment, including the removal of numerous rides such as The Whip, Space Invader 2, Turtle Chase, Spin Doctor, Trauma Towers, Noah's Ark, Black Hole, Bling, Wild Mouse and Super Bowl.
-In 2006, the family closed Adventure Coast Southport, had not turned a profit for several years.
+In 2006, the family closed Pleasureland Southport, had not turned a profit for several years.
 This move coincided with the closure of Pleasure Beach's log flume Drench Falls and the introduction of Infusion, the park's first new roller coaster in 13 years.
 Infusion was relocated from Adventure Coast Southport, where it had previously operated under the name of Traumatizer since 1999, and was built on the site of Drench Falls.

 In 2011, the Thompson family signed a contract with Viacom, owners of Nickelodeon, to open Nickelodeon Land, a 4-acre children's area situated within the main park.
 Nickelodeon Land was a £10 million redevelopment of the park's previous children's area, Beaver Creek, which closed in 2010.
 Many rides were relocated within the park or rethemed in order to accommodate the new area.